aireilly/mkdocs-asciidoctor-backend/README.md

 Use AsciiDoc with Material for MkDocs.

 > [!IMPORTANT]
-> This is a very early Alpha release and is absolutely not suitable for production
+> This package is currently in alpha.
+Features are incomplete, the API may change without notice, and stability is not guaranteed.
+Use in production environments is not recommended.
+Feedback and testing are welcome.

 This MkDocs plugin replaces the MkDocs default Markdown processor with [Asciidoctor](https://asciidoctor.org/) for AsciiDoc files, allowing you to write documentation in AsciiDoc while keeping full compatibility with Material for MkDocs.